mborhi/Personal-Site/projects/personal-site.md

 # Personal Site

-Built using Next.js with TypeScript and ChakraUI, tested with Jest and Storybook
+Built using Next.js with TypeScript and ChakraUI, tested with Jest and Storybook.
+This serves to display my skills, experience, and my academic record, as well as some cool sorting visualizations.

 ## Development

-This was a great learning expereince on web development.
-Before making this site, I knew close to nothing about making full-stack web dev.
-As I learned, there are ***many*** ways to do the same thing.
+As a starting point I made a bullet point list on what I wanted to include on the website, as well as a simple wireframe drawing for how it should be designed.
+To implement the intended features of the site, I used _Test Driven Development_ principles to come up with design that allows for easy modification of the website's content.
+Storing the contents of pages which are subject to change in files separates the issue of presenting and styling it, and handling website interaction.
+This simultaneously made it easier to test the website, as utilities for parsing file contents, and components displaying these can each be unit tested efficiently.

-## Testing
+## What I Learned

-To ensure that everything...
-I used Jest for Unit testing specifically for the visualizaion testing, and Storybook for component testing.
-Using **Test Driven Development** helped me a lot in getting a final product out.
+Making this website I learned a lot about web development and design.
+Specifically, that there are _many_ ways to do the same thing, and often times the quickest or the most complex is not the best.
+Having a great understanding of the technologies and software development is important as it allow for choosing the right tools for the task.